ansible/ansible-documentation/docs/docsite/rst/getting_started/introduction.rst

     Low maintenance overhead by avoiding the installation of additional software across IT infrastructure.

 Simplicity
     Automation playbooks use straightforward YAML syntax for code that reads like documentation.
-Ansible is also decentralized, using SSH existing OS credentials to access to remote machines.
+Ansible is also decentralized, using SSH with existing OS credentials to access to remote machines.

 Scalability and flexibility
     Easily and quickly scale the systems you automate through a modular design that supports a large range of operating systems, cloud platforms, and network devices.